This article is work in progress. Last update: May 2026.

 Beyond the vibrant streets of Amsterdam and the iconic windmills of Kinderdijk lies a whole new side of the Netherlands waiting to be discovered.
-Join me in an expedition through the picturesque landscapes, rich cultural heritage, and the diversity of the Dutch provinces!
-From the green meadows of Friesland to the historic cobblestone streets of Utrecht, each Dutch province has a unique charm and captivating stories.
+Join me in an expedition through the picturesque landscapes, rich cultural heritage, and the diversity of the Dutch provinces, each one with its unique charm and captivating stories.

 In 2022, I started a project called “Discover the Netherlands, Province by Province“.
 Because there are 12 Dutch provinces, the plan was to discover a province each month.
 I wanted to travel to at least four places in that province and tell their stories, through words and images.
 Personal circumstances forced me to stop the project after only five provinces, but what a journey it was!
 The more I read about each Dutch province, the more I understood this country and its history.
 I visited well-known cities and well-hidden villages; I learned that there are way too many castles in the Netherlands to be able to visit all of them, and I’ve met cool people.
 I travelled by train, bus and boat, in all kinds of weather, and I discovered how ambitious my plan was while doing it.